highwaycode/book/markdown/the-highway-code/traffic-signs.md

 On approaches to junctions<p></p>
 On approach to a junction in Wales (bilingual)<p></p>
 Primary route forming part of a ring road<p></p>
-Primary route forming part of a ring road<h3>Signs on non-primary and local routes - black borders</h3>
+Primary route forming part of a ring road<h3 id='signs-on-non-primary-and-local-routes---black-borders'>Signs on non-primary and local routes - black borders</h3>
 <p>Green panels indicate that the primary route starts at the junction ahead.
 Route numbers on a blue background show the direction to a motorway.
 Route numbers on a green background show the direction to a primary route.</p>
 <p></p>
 On approaches to junctions<p></p>
 On approaches to junctions<p></p>
 At the junction<p></p>
-Direction to toilets with access for the disabled<h3>Other direction signs</h3>
+Direction to toilets with access for the disabled<h3 id='other-direction-signs'>Other direction signs</h3>
 <p></p>
 Picnic site<p></p>
 Ancient monument in the care of English Heritage<p></p>